 CREATE A QUIET TIME

-This could be something that you choose to do alone or get the whole family involved.
+This could be something that you choose to do alone or get the whole family involved in.
 Unplug for 15-30 minutes and find the calmest space in your house to simply be.
 Enjoy your time without distractions or noise.
 I find that creating a ritual really helps too.
 Try and make it the same time every day, maybe light a calming natural candle, turn off all of the tech and leave your phone in another room.
 Enjoying these quiet moments - alone or with loved ones - can help to strengthen and rebuild deeper connection.

 SURROUND YOURSELF WITH POSITIVITY